canalplus/rx-player/doc/api/index.md

 ### <a name="meth-getManifest"></a>getManifest

-_return value_: ``Manifest``
+_return value_: ``Manifest|null``

 Returns the current loaded Manifest if one.
 A manifest object structure is relatively complex and is described in the [Manifest Object structure page](./manifest.md).

+``null`` if the player is either stopped or not loaded.

+The manifest will be available before the player reaches the ``"LOADED"`` state.

 ### <a name="meth-getCurrentAdaptations"></a>getCurrentAdaptations

-_return value_: ``Object``
+_return value_: ``Object|null``

-Returns the adaptations being loaded per type if a manifest is loaded.
-The returned object will have at most four keys for each type ("video", "audio", "text" and "image") which will each contain an array of Adaptation Objects.
+Returns the Adaptations being loaded per type if a manifest is loaded.
+The returned object will have at most a key for each type ("video", "audio", "text" and "image") which will each contain an array of Adaptation Objects.

 An Adaptation object structure is relatively complex and is described in the [Manifest Object structure page](./manifest.md#adaptation).

+``null`` if the current Adaptations are not known yet.

 ### <a name="meth-getCurrentRepresentations"></a>getCurrentRepresentations

-_return value_: ``Object``
+_return value_: ``Object|null``

-Returns the representations being loaded per type if a manifest is loaded.
-The returned object will have at most four keys for each type ("video", "audio", "text" and "image") which will each contain an array of Representation Objects.
+Returns the Representations being loaded per type if a manifest is loaded.
+The returned object will have at most a key for each type ("video", "audio", "text" and "image") which will each contain an array of Representation Objects.

 An Representation object structure is relatively complex and is described in the [Manifest Object structure page](./manifest.md#representation).

+``null`` if the current Representations are not known yet.

 ### <a name="meth-dispose"></a>dispose